 2. The job offers good salary and benefits.

-3. There are many opportunities to advance within a company.
+3. Many opportunities exist to advance within a company.

 4. A great career choice for those with an interest in genetics.